Mike Francis (politician): Elections and public office

 In 1996 Francis launched a candidacy in a special election to win the vacant state senate seat for the 25th district.
 He campaigned on "smaller government" and lowering taxes, placing second in the first election to State Representative Gerald Theunissen, a Democrat.
 A run-off election was held in September which he lost.
 He lost a special election to become the Louisiana Secretary of State to fellow Republican Jay Dardenne in September 2006.
+He ran again for the office in 2023 but was defeated in the first open primary.

 In the November 2016 elections, Francis won a seat on the Louisiana Public Service Commission for the 4th district, garnering 175,074 votes (54 percent) and defeating two other candidates.
 The district includes Acadia, Avoyelles, Beauregard, Calcasieu, Cameron, Evangeline, Grant, Jefferson Davis, LaSalle, Rapides, St. Landry, Vermilion and Vernon parishes in whole, as well as parts of Catahoula, Iberia and Sabine parishes.
-He was sworn-in on January 3, 2017 for a term lasting until December 31, 2022.
+He was sworn in on January 3, 2017 for a term lasting until December 31, 2022.
 He was elected by the commission to serve as its chairman for the 2019 term.